Download

 9. Focus Keyword: If you use the Yoast SEO plugin on your website/blog, then you can use the Focus Keyword custom dimension to analyze the focus keyword of your posts or pages in Google Analytics.

-Custom Dimensions Dashboard in Analytify
+Explore GA4 Custom Dimensions Analytics in Analytify

 Once you have added your custom dimension names and values, Analytify will automatically track this data in your Google Analytics reports and display it in your WordPress dashboard.